-Liquid forces California Senate to relocate for last session
+Woman arrested after throwing liquid on California Senate

 Senators had just finished taking a vote about 5:14 p.m.
 Friday when a woman tossed the substance onto the floor of the Senate from the public gallery, saying: “That’s for the dead babies.”

-A news release from the California Highway Patrol said authorities had arrested the woman, who was not identified, on charges including assault, vandalism and disrupting “the orderly conduct of official business” at the state Capitol.
+The California Highway Patrol identified the woman as 43-year-old Rebecca Dalelio.
+She faces several charges, including assault, vandalism and disrupting “the orderly conduct of official business” at the state Capitol.

-Police say the woman walked out of the gallery and did not resist when she was arrested.
+Police say Dalelio walked out of the gallery and did not resist when she was arrested.
 The news release did not give a motive, referring to the woman as a “demonstrator.”
 But the action came as hundreds of people protested at the Capitol against a recently signed state law seeking to crack down on fraudulent medical exemptions for vaccinations.

 Several lawmakers sought to link the woman to the protesters, including Sen. Richard Pan, who last month was shoved in the back by a protester as he was walking near the Capitol.